Slackwise/notes/macos.md

 --------
 When creating a background service, you can and *should* [create a "role account"][RA] via `sysadminctl -roleAction`.

+Role accounts require name starting with `_` and UID in 200-400 range.

 [RA]: https://forums.developer.apple.com/forums/thread/692593 "Apple engineer answering that services should use 'role accounts'"